wcamposs/data-science-environment/README.md

-# data-science-environment
-A little project to setup a Jupyter Lab with some scientific libraries with Docker
+A little project to setup a Jupyter Lab with some scientific libraries with Docker (from imakecodes repository)